 Macquarie Life received a 5 Star Satisfaction Rating in the Beaton Benchmark Adviser Satisfaction Survey.
 Macquarie is the only insurance company that received that result.
 There are more than 15,000 people employed by Macquarie Life in more than 28 different countries, and Macquarie has been providing services to clients since its founding in 1969.

-If you do not have an advisor when you need to make a claim, contact the Macquarie Life team directly and inform them you wish to make an insurance claim.
+If you do not have an adviser when you need to make a claim, contact the Macquarie Life team directly and inform them you wish to make an insurance claim.
 You can contact the team via phone at 1800 208 130 during routine business hours, or contact the team any time via email or mail.
-The email address to request claim forms is email@example.com and the mailing address is GPO Box 4443 Sydney NSW 2001.
+The email address to request claim forms is firstname.lastname@example.org and the mailing address is GPO Box 4443 Sydney NSW 2001.
 Once you have informed the Macquarie Life Team that you plan to make a claim, you will be sent the necessary forms and paperwork.

 Members may receive many rewards and benefits from Macquarie including counseling for policyholders and immediate family members; information packs on nutrition, illnesses, and medical conditions; referrals to supplemental alternative therapy options, and referral to self-help groups.